 Lowell Avenue Caltrans Home

-From the first round of releases in El Sereno, the El Sereno CLT purchased a vacant, boarded-up house at 2990 Lowell Ave, removing the home from the speculative real estate market.
+From the first round of releases in 2023, the El Sereno Community Land Trust purchased a vacant, boarded-up house at 2990 Lowell Ave for $14,000.00.

-The Lowell Project aligns with our mission to decommodify land and provide housing that is decent, affordable, and held in stewardship for generations to come.
+The Lowell Avenue Project aligns with the mission of the El Sereno Community Land Trust to decommodify and care for the land and provide housing that is decent, affordable, and held in stewardship for generations to come.

 Community members at 2990 Lowell Avenue celebrate the close of escrow, November 2024